No passwords, No popups, No AI, No cost:

 - Elkhart, Indiana

 The Cronak process was one of the first conversion processes.
-Mohler Electroplating and Related Processes [affil link on Amazon], Chemical Publishing Company, New York, 1969) says that this was a sodium dichromate solution acidified with sulfuric acid.
+Mohler Electroplating and Related Processes [on on Amazonaffil links], Chemical Publishing Company, New York, 1969) says that this was a sodium dichromate solution acidified with sulfuric acid.
 My guess is that some 'specs' may still call for a dichromate when they want a chromate conversion coating, although I don't remember seeing any in my travels.
 Maybe most of them were recalled by the late 70's in the companies where I worked.
 I would offer the newer conversion coatings as offering a better system than the dichromate, probably for the same cost as a dichromate dip.

 tom pullizzi monitor tom pullizi signature